sof-kucheruk/sql-data-analysis-project/README.md

 Part 2 — Course Management Database

 The second part focuses on creating a relational database for managing teachers, courses, and students.
-Database Structure
-teachers
-Column
-Description
-teacher_no
-Primary key
-teacher_name
-Teacher’s name
-phone_no
-Teacher’s phone number
-courses
-Column
-Description
-course_no
-Primary key
-course_name
-Course name
-start_date
-Course start date
-end_date
-Course end date
-students
-Column
-Description
-student_no
-Primary key
-teacher_no
-Foreign key → teachers
-course_no
-Foreign key → courses
-student_name
-Student’s name
-email
-Student’s email
-birth_date
-Student’s date of birth

 ⸻

-Questions I Wanted to Answer From the Course Database
+Questions I Wanted to Answer From the Course Database:

 10. How many students has each teacher worked with?

 SELECT
     teach.teacher_no,
     teach.teacher_name,